Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 {% include figure.html filename="en-or-agent-based-model-communication-networks-04.png" alt="Two-dimensional grid where each cell is colored based on how many agents are present on it, on a scale of 0 to 3, with lighter yellow colors indicating more agents and darker blue colors indicating fewer agents." caption="Figure 4.
 Color mesh showing the number of agents present on each cell of our grid space" %}

 > _Bonus question 3_:
 Letters are sent to direct neighbors.
-How could you implement sending letters only to agents far apart, e.g., with at least a distance of three cells? *Hint*: You will have to define a distance measure on grids.
+How could you implement sending letters only to agents far apart, e.g. with at least a distance of three cells? *Hint*: You will have to define a distance measure on grids.
 See for example this [_Programming Historian_ lesson on similarity measures](https://programminghistorian.org/en/lessons/common-similarity-measures#city-block-manhattan-distance).

 #### 2.5.6 Collecting Data

 So far, at the end of every model run, we've had to write our own code to retrieve the data from the model.
 This has two problems: it isn't very efficient, and it only provides end results.
-If we wanted to know the each agent's sent and received letter count at every step, we'd have to add this in to the loop of executing steps, and find a way to store that data.
+If we wanted to know the number of letters each agent has sent and received at every step, we'd have to add this in to the loop of executing steps, and find a way to store that data.

-Since one of the main goals of Agent-Based Modeling is generating data for analysis, `mesa` provides a class which can handle data collection and storage, making it easier for us to analyze.

-This 'data collector' stores three categories of data: model-level variables, agent-level variables, and tables (which are a catch-all for everything else).
+Since one of the main goals of Agent-Based Modeling is generating data for analysis, `mesa` provides a class which can handle data collection and storage.
+This 'data collector' stores three categories of data: model-level variables, agent-level variables, and tables (which is a catch-all term for everything else).
 Model- and agent-level variables are added to the data collector along with a function for collecting them.
 Model-level collection functions take a model object as an input, while agent-level collection functions take an agent object as an input.

-When the data collector’s `collect` method is called with a model object as its argument, it applies each model-level collection function to the model, and stores the results in a dictionary, associating the current value with the current step of the model.
-If the input model is an agent, the method also associates the resulting value with the agent’s `unique_id`.
+When the data collector’s `collect` method is called with a model object as its argument, it applies each model-level collection function to the model, and stores the results in a dictionary, linking the value to the current step of the model.
+If the input model is an agent, the method also links the resulting value to the agent’s `unique_id`.

 Let's add a data collector to the model with [`mesa.DataCollector`](https://github.com/projectmesa/mesa/blob/main/mesa/datacollection.py), and collect two variables at the agent level: the number of letters every agent has sent at every step, and the number of letters it has received.